 Physical Characteristics: Well-balanced body; straight or wavy coat; light to dark golden shades

 04 of 10

-Who can resist that grin?
-Boston Terriers are intelligent, playful, and all around loving dogs with a silly streak.
-They love to make new friends, and for the most part, they’ll never say no to play time.
-They also have a tendency to be very adaptable, meaning they’re relaxed and at ease in most situations.
-And if that isn’t enough, that goofy smile will definitely get you.Continue to 5 of 10 below.
+Boston terriers are affectionate dogs with a silly streak.
+They love to make new friends, and they're usually up for a play session.
+They also have a tendency to be adaptable, meaning they’re at ease in many situations.
+If that isn’t enough, that goofy smile will definitely win your heart.

 05 of 10